Canada Di Flight: Plot

 One day, Jigar and Harry capitalize on their visit to Kabir's house for delivering his car from their garage.
-They intend on getting into a relationship with Kabir's "sisters" so that they can get a share of his enormous property and business.
+They intend on getting into relationships with Kabir's "sisters" to receive a share of his enormous property and business.
 They introduce themselves as rich diamond merchants and begin relationships, Jigar with Roop and Harry with Gurnoor.
 Laddi meets a Punjabi girl named Sona at a club and the two hook up.

-When the three friends are going around on the streets of Bangkok, they spot Minto and Shurli, the two guys from their village who claimed to be living in Canada.
-The three figure out that Minto is actually a pimp and Shurli is his associate.
-They threaten the two that they will disclose their reality, start blackmailing Minto, and quit their garage job.
+While going around the streets of Bangkok, the three friends spot Minto and Shurli, the two guys from their village who claimed to be living in Canada.
+The three figure out that Minto is actually a pimp and Shurli his associate.
+They start blackmailing Minto and Shurli, and quit their garage job.
 Getting despondent with their demands, Minto and Shurli decide to get the three killed and hire a contract killer, Babbu Don.
 Shurli informs Laddi about the proposed assassination and demands 7,000 Bath for giving that information.
 The trio approaches the garage owner for help.

-In the meantime, Jigar and Harry propose to their girlfriends and they say yes.
-Laddi tells the entire series of events to Sona, how the three of them ended up in Bangkok.
+In the meantime, Jigar and Harry have gotten engaged with their girlfriends.
+Laddi tells the entire series of events to Sona.
 Jigar and Harry join them and Laddi informs his friends that Sona is, in fact, the garage owner's sister.
 Roop and Gurnoor follow.
 The garage owner arrives and Roop and Gurnoor learn that Jigar and Harry work at the garage and are not diamond merchants.
 Kabir's wife also scolds Roop and Gurnoor that they should be home mopping the floor.
 Jigar and Harry realize that the girls are not Kabir's sisters but work in houses as maids.
-The three friends call their mothers and confides that they're stuck in Bangkok and the entire money they spent to immigrate to Canada has been mislaid.
+The three friends call their mothers and confides that were scammed and are stuck in Bangkok.
 The mothers advise their sons to return to Punjab.
 Jigar and Harry reunite with Roop and Gurnoor.

 The three men, their girlfriends and garage owner hatch a plan to get rid of the contract killer by kidnapping Kabir's wife.
-Confusion prevails in the entire kidnapping.
+Confusion prevails during the entire kidnapping.
 Babu Don, Kabir, Minto and Shurli are overpowered as a result and the garage owner suggests that those people should be sent to "no man's land" from where they won't be able to come back.